Covid update: Melbourne mourners sneak into NZ

 Bloomfield said relevant border agencies would review processes, even though it appeared this was the result of "disappointing actions" from the three people concerned.

-The trio were transferred into MIQ where they will stay for 14 days, Bloomfield said.
-They have all tested negative, and their three-day test results are due tomorrow.
+The trio were transferred into a managed isolation and quarantine facility (MIQ) where they will stay for 14 days, Bloomfield said.
+They have all tested negative and their three-day test results were due tomorrow.

 Covid-19 Response Minister Chris Hipkins said the three people who travelled from Melbourne were caught at the border even though they had provided incorrect information.